jaimejim/aiocoap-pubsub-broker/README.md

 }
 ```

-### Update a topic-configuration with iPATCH
+### Update a topic with iPATCH

-Properties of a topic-configuration can be updated on its corresponding URI.
+Properties of a topic can be updated on its corresponding URI.

 ```sh
 ./client.py -m iPATCH coap://127.0.0.1/ps/e99889 --payload "{\"max-subscribers\": 300}"